-But Wall Street’s heavy hitters – especially the “Flash Boys” – are lining up to voice their opposition, demanding that the SEC continue to allow them to profit by front-running millions of trades per day.
+But Wall Street’s heavy hitters – especially the “Flash Boys” – are lining up to voice their opposition, demanding that the SEC continue to allow them continue to profit by front-running millions of trades per day.

 Will the SEC allow this company to revolutionize how stock exchanges are run… or will it once again side with the big banks, hedge funds, and HFT companies?

 Get Shah’s take on what’s making the market so skittish.
 What happens when reality hits companies like Snapchat, Dropbox and Square… Why private companies are afraid to come to the market… The potential impact on the public market from a crumbling private sector… Which stocks are bringing averages up… And what investors should be concentrating on right now.